-2. 3.
-Nature code
+3.2.Nature code

-If an original incident (e.g. CKWEL, SUSPP, DIST) is later determined to be an incident involving a person in crisis, members officers-shall request that MECC change the nature code to PIC prior to clearing the call.
+If an original incident (e.g. CKWEL, SUSPP, DIST) is later determined to be an incident involvinginvolve a person in crisis, officers members shall request that MECC change the nature code to "PIC" prior to clearing the call.